aharker619/ena_experiment_analysis/README.md

 This repository contains analysis for the in vivo portion of my Ena/VASP project.
+Citation will be updated for proper citation of this work once it is published.

 The in_vivo folder contains scripts and MATLAB results from CellGeo analysis Citation for CellGeo: Tsygankov, D., Bilancia, C. G., Vitriol, E. A., Hahn, K. M., Peifer, M.,